paulmunyao/Restaurantbiz/README.md

-# REstaurant Biz
+# Restaurantbiz

-The project is about a landing page for restaurant called Moringa Restaurant.The aim is to come up with a very interactive page where it is easier to navigate while testing prior to the release of the official website.
+The project is about a landing page for restaurant called Restaurantbiz.The aim is to come up with a very interactive page where it is easier to navigate while testing prior to the release of the official website.

 ## setup
 1)Install VScode<br>2)write your codes install a live server<br>3)push your code to the remote server